appold-mayfair/sundial_docs/technical-spec/3-consensus-protocol/8-hub-oracle.rst

-Midgard hub oracle
+Sundial hub oracle
 ==================

-This oracle keeps track of minting policy IDs and spending validator addresses for the lists used in the operator directory, state queue, and fraud proof set of the Midgard protocol.
+This oracle keeps track of minting policy IDs and spending validator addresses for the lists used in the operator directory, state queue, and fraud proof set of the Sundial protocol.
 It consists of a single utxo holding the hub oracle NFT and a datum of the following type:

 .. math::